telerik/xaml-docs/controls/radgridview/styles-and-templates/modifying-default-styles.md

 For this example, we will choose to apply this style to all FilteringDropDown controls and place it in our **App.xaml** file.

+>tipIf you choose to define the style in the resources of the application, it would be available for the entire application.
+This allows you to define a style only once and then reuse it where needed.

 #### __Figure 3: The create style resource window__

 ![](images/RadGridView_Styles_and_Templates_Styling_FilteringControl_7.png)